-Not even 100 years ago every family had a garden.
-Children learned from their parents and every house came with a more or less established garden.
-That has changed, but more and more people want to go back to gardening, and growing theyr own food.
-Gardens are rewarding and fun.
-How to create a new garden bed if you have none?
-Let’s look into that more in detail.
+Not even 100 years ago, every family had a vegetable garden.
+Children learned from their parents, and each home typically had an established garden.
+That has changed, but increasingly, people are returning to gardening and growing their own food.
+Gardens are both rewarding and fun.
+So how can you create a new garden bed if you don’t have one?
+Let’s delve into the details.

 A few things to consider first

-The main thing is to get started.
-Even if you do everything sorts of wrong the first year, do it anyways.
-Because not only you are working on your new garden, there are millions of worms, microorganisms, and bacteria who work alongside you.
-Actually, they do a better job than we ever could.
-However, they can only start working on your garden bed if there is one.
+The important thing is to start.
+Even if you make all sorts of mistakes in the first year, go ahead.
+You’re not just working alone; millions of worms, microorganisms, and bacteria are collaborating with you.
+In fact, they often do a better job than we could.
+However, they can only start once a garden bed exists.

 Where to create a garden bed

 1. Pay attention to where the sun is.
 The ideal garden should have morning and midday sun and some shade from the afternoon sun.
-In cooler areas, it is good to have sunshine all day long.
+In cooler areas, it’s good to have sunshine all day long.
 If you only have morning sun, you can still grow lettuce, herbs, radishes, peas, and other cold-weather plants.
-If you have a lot of afternoon and evening sun, then the place is better suited for warm-weather plants, such as tomatoes and zucchini.
-Even if you do not have the optimum solar conditions, you can still grow a garden.
-Unfortunately, a garden in total shade in a cold climate will not produce a lot.
+If you get a lot of afternoon and evening sun, then the place is better suited for warm-weather plants, like tomatoes and zucchini.
+You can still grow a garden even if you don’t have optimal solar conditions.
+Unfortunately, a garden in total shade in a cold climate won’t be productive.

 2. Stay away from trees.
 If there are branches above you, then there are also roots in the ground.
-If you can, go a little farther from a tree.
-Or build raised garden beds, they work great even close to a fruit tree.
-Trees that have shallow roots should be avoided altogether in a garden.
-American elm and maple trees, along with birch and poplars, are common trees with shallow root systems.
-If you have them in your garden, cut them down and process them into mulch.
+If you can, move a little farther from a tree.
+Or build raised garden beds; they work great even close to a fruit tree.
+Trees with shallow roots, like American elm and maple trees, as well as birch and poplars, should be avoided altogether in a garden.

 3. Use microclimates.
-A garden on a hill will be dry and windy, a garden down in a valley will get frost sooner and be wet.
-Windbreaks will make the spot warmer, good for northern and winter gardens, but may heat up the spot too much in hot areas.
-A slight slope toward the sun will work for you and a slope away from the sun will work against you.
+A garden on a hill will be dry and windy, while a garden down in a valley will get frost sooner and be wet in early spring during heavy rain.
+Windbreaks can make the spot warmer, good for northern and winter gardens, but may heat up the spot too much in hot areas.
+A slight slope toward the sun will work for you, and a slope away will work against you.
 Read more about microclimates here.

 Using a No-Till or No-Dig method